Oracle Apps Patching Steps

 Applying Patches to a Multi-node System

-In a multi-node system, servers are installed on more than one node.
 The core technology directories (admin, ad, au, and fnd) and all product directories are installed under the APPL_TOP on all nodes, except for any node that contains only an RDBMS.

-You can maintain the APPL_TOPs separately, or you can configure your system to share an APPL_TOP.
+So you can maintain the APPL_TOPs separately, or you can configure your system to share an APPL_TOP.
 In a shared application tier file system, the APPL_TOP, COMMON_TOP, 10.1.2 Oracle home, and 10.1.3 Oracle home file systems are installed on a shared disk resource mounted to each node in the system.
 Any changes made to a shared file system are immediately available on all nodes.

 Apply the unified driver as follows:

-- Start the concurrent managers.
+- Then start the concurrent managers.

-Please do not forget to share knowledge, share this on your social network.
+So please do not forget to share knowledge, share this on your social network.
 Hope you subscribe for email newsletter as well, thanks.